-Born in the city of Granby, Renée duRocher holds a Bachelor’s degree in Arts Plastiques from UQÀM and is the recipient of numerous prizes and distinctions.
-Deeply attached to her town, she lives and works in Granby and is involved its cultural life.
+Born in the city of Granby, Renée duRocher holds a Bachelor’s degree in Visual Art from University of Quebec in Montreal and is the recipient of numerous prizes and distinctions.
+Deeply attached to her town, she lives and works in Granby and is deeply involved its cultural life.

-These include the Government of Canada, the City of Granby, the Musée de Beaux-arts de Sherbrooke, the Musée Pierre Boucher, the Centre d’Arts Orford, Pratt & Whitney Toronto, the Desjardins Collection and RBC, as well as some American collectors.
+These include the Government of Canada, the City of Granby, the Museum of Contemporary Art of Baie-St-Paul, Que., the Fine Are Museum of Sherbrooke, the Museum of Pierre Boucher, the Centre d’Arts Orford, Pratt & Whitney Toronto, the Desjardins Collection and RBC, as well as some American collectors.

 Appreciated and recognized by her peers and art critics, duRocher’s paintings are also leaving their mark on Quebec’s art history, as reviews of her work by art historians appear in visual arts journals and monographs.